TheBlueTemplar/Path_Of_The_Vattghern_Public/zzz_docs_wiki/Crafting_recipes.md

 <img width="70" height="70" alt="pov_vattghern_medallion" src="https://raw.githubusercontent.com/TheBlueTemplar/Path_Of_The_Vattghern_Public/refs/heads/main/gfx/ui/items/accessory/pov_vattghern_medallion.png" />

 - **Ingredients:** 1x Silver Ingot, 1x Iron Ingot
+- **Additional Requirements:** Complete the ambition to get a Vatt'ghern
 - **Cost:** 240 Crowns
 - **Outcome:** **Vatt'ghern Medallion**: A mark of the Vatt'ghern that hums in the presence of monsters.
-When worn by a mutant, it bolsters resolve and increases damage dealt to mutants, beasts, and the undead, while unnerving nearby foes.
+When worn by a vattghern, it bolsters resolve and increases damage dealt to mutants, beasts, and the undead, while unnerving nearby foes.

 ### Shatterstones